brentgroves/repsys/a_status/a_ideas/cmm_tool_adjustment_app.md

-# CNC Tool Adjustment Tracker
+# CMM Tool Adjustment App

 Purpose: To have an electronic alternate to color printer cmm reports.